appliedprobabilitydays/appliedprobabilitydays.github.io/_pages/index.markdown

+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+layout: home
+---
 ### Applied Probability Day (1992-2003)

+test

 Applied Probability Day (APD) first took place in April 1992 at Columbia University as a one-day international event.
 It traditionally takes place on a Friday, 9:00AM - 6:00PM, leaving the weekend free for visitors to enjoy the many attractions of New York City.
 In 1995 APD was merged together with the fall semester of Probability Towards 2000.